tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 2. How does the content source know that the user is one of our patrons?
 (Most common answer, at least for NYPL: authentication proxy.)
 3. Once the patron makes their choice, how is the content delivered?
 (Most common answer: web view)

-#3 is the deal-breaker for us.
+That third one is the deal-breaker for us.
 A mobile application needs self-contained packages of content.

 ## Biblioboard